;

 This month, we will look at how design at scale helps manage the crisis in the finance and energy sectors.

-In both situations, the reputational damage in public perception is a first instance to which organisations relate the most to manage the expectation and drive a positive outcome, regardless of what is happening behind the scenes.
+In both situations, the reputational damage in public perception is the first issue to which organisations relate the most to manage expectations and drive a positive outcome, regardless of what is happening behind the scenes.

 We often hear that companies are setting up crisis centres to organise the disaster evacuation and ensure the health and safety of humankind.
 One would think we'll never find a designer there.